 Mycroft suspected he may need a bigger flat in a few years time.

-"After that, you are welcome to come to Edinburgh until you are quite literally back on your feet."
+"After that, you're welcome to come to Edinburgh until you're back on your feet."

 Mycroft considered this for a moment, then held out his left hand.
 Angela rose and he folded his fingers around hers, raising her hand to press it lightly against his lips.

 "Yes," he agreed.
 "I think I'd like that."

 Sherlock awoke in the middle of the night to a wholly unusual sensation.

 Not entirely, but the doctor's head was resting on his chest, his left cheek over Sherlock's heart, his left shoulder tucked in under Sherlock's right arm.
 His lips were slightly parted and Sherlock could feel the soft, warm exhalations through his silk pyjamas.
 John's right arm was curled protectively over Sherlock, resting on his waist.
 The sensation was odd – he liked the feel of it, of course, but he was also uncomfortably aware of how much more easily John's hand encircled his waist.

 Still, Sherlock felt warm for the first time in far too long.
 Warm and secure.
 Their bed no longer felt large and empty, nor did John's presence make him feel tense and uncertain.